-Prior to joining Austin Opera, Annie spent nine years at Opera Philadelphia, where she most recently served as Managing Director.
-Responsible for the implementation of the company’s business plan and leadership of the development, marketing, and communications departments, she led the company’s rebranding campaign and the most comprehensive consumer study ever conducted in the opera field, resulting in the company’s new programming model and the creation of the O17 festival.
+At Opera Philadelphia Annie was responsible for the implementation of the company’s business plan and leadership of the development, marketing, and communications departments.
+She led the company’s rebranding campaign and the most comprehensive consumer study ever conducted in the opera field, resulting in the company’s new programming model and the creation of the O17 festival.
 During her tenure as Opera Philadelphia’s chief development officer, contributed income increased 183%.